jamesmontemagno/Xam.NavDrawer/README.md

 Sample code showing Standard and MvvmCross implementation of the Navigation Drawer.
 Easy to implement with fragments to create a beautiful navigation scheme for your app.
 Also shows example of [ViewPagerIndicator](https://github.com/Cheesebaron/ViewPagerIndicator) which highlights the use of fragments inside of fragments.

+**Update July 9th 2015**
+Added new Design Support Library example!
+This is the new default implementation that you should be using!

 ## Getting started